cern-eos/eos/doc/intro.rst

    :scale: 50%
    :align: center

-The goal is to reach full scalability and high-availability of all service components and to embedd better external storage systems.
+The goal is to reach full scalability and high-availability of all service components and to embed better external storage resources like shared filesystems and cloud storage.